ucsb-ccs-computing/ucsb-ccs-computing.github.io/_students/schroeder_ryan.md

 various personal projects, such as
-[a Mandelbrot set fractal renderer](https://goo.gl/photos/LbJZt4LD6dGedYmP8), or a new programming language he is designing with another CCS computing major, Colin Unger.
+[a Mandelbrot set fractal renderer](https://goo.gl/photos/LbJZt4LD6dGedYmP8), or a new programming language he is designing with another CCS computing major, [Colin Unger].
 He also has an interest in music, and enjoys producing songs on his computer in his spare time.

+[Colin Unger]:/students/unger_colin